ruffle-rs/ruffle/tests/README.md

 num_frames = 1 # The amount of frames of the swf to run
 sleep_to_meet_frame_rate = false # If true, slow the tick rate to match the movies requested fps rate
 ```

+## Quit on demand

+`fscommand("quit")` is enabled for tests, and will end the test at the end of this frame or tick.

+You can use this to end a test prematurely before the set number of iterations elapses, which may be useful for timer tests.